keithjgrant/Taming-CSS/Crawling/chapter4.md

 green    | #008000 | rgb(0, 128, 0)     | hsl(120, 100%, 25%)
 tan      | #d2b48c | rgb(210, 180, 140) | hsl(34, 44%, 69%)

 If this is a bit confusing, that is okay.
 It will come with practice.
-When I starting coding in colors on a new design, I usually just take a stab at it, and then adjust it using the graphical color picker in Photoshop or my browser developer tools.
+When I start coding in colors on a new design, I usually just take a stab at it, and then adjust it using the graphical color picker in Photoshop or my browser developer tools.
 You are trying these out in your browser, right?
 Copy these into your test page to make it easier, then experiment with changing the color values and adding alpha values:

 ```html
 <div class="box color-one"></div>